amarder/stata-tutorial/tutorial.md

 Stata the Big Picture
 ---------------------

-Stata is the industry standard for empirical research.
+Stata is a commonly used tool for for empirical research.
 Stata comes with an extensive library of statistical methods, and there are additional user written methods that extend the functionality of Stata even further.